hyperspy/hyperspy/doc/user_guide/mva.rst

 signal, as opposed to noise.
 Alternatively, by providing an integer value for ``threshold``, the line will be drawn at the specified component (see below).
-The number of significant components can be estimated and a vertical line drawn to represent this by specifying ``vline`` as True.
-In this case, the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot.
+The number of significant components can be estimated and a vertical line drawn to

+in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot.
 As the index starts at zero the number of significant PCA components is the elbow index position + 1.